dcsaorg/DCSA-ISS/README.md

 If you would like to build required DCSA packages individually, begin with step 1.

-1) Clone **DCSA-Edocumentation** (with ``--recurse-submodules`` option.) and Build using, ``mvn package``
+1) Clone **DCSA-ISS** (with ``--recurse-submodules`` option.) and Build using, ``mvn package``

-2) Initialize your local postgresql database as described in [datamodel/README.md](https://github.com/dcsaorg/DCSA-Information-Model/blob/master/README.md) \
-   or If you have docker installed, you may skip this step and use the docker-compose command mentioned below to set it up (This will initialize the application along with the database).
+2) Initialize your local postgresql database and provide the application with schema permissions.
+The application will create the schema itself (via flyway).
+You can use our initialization script [issuance-domain/src/main/init.db] or, if you have docker installed, you may skip this step and use the docker-compose command mentioned below to set it up (This will initialize the application along with the database).

 3) Run application,
 ```